alexremus26/LucaClicker/README.md

 ### Luca Clicker
 Luca Clicker is an idle-incremental simulation game inspired by AdVenture Capitalist based on the Luca pastry shop.
 You start with nothing but ambition and a bagel.
 Sell items, earn money, and build your empire one click at a time.
 Each sale earns you income, which can be reinvested into upgrades and automation systems to scale your profits.
 Players begin with a single unlocked food item.
 Selling it earns small profits that can be used to:
   - Upgrade food items — Boost the income each sale generates.

   - Unlock new foods — Expand your empire and diversify income sources.

   - Hire delivery services — Automate production and sales so your income grows passively over time.

+### How to try the selling queue changes

+If you want to pull the queued selling behavior into your own clone, see `APPLYING_CHANGES.md` for branch checkout, merge, and manual copy instructions.

 ### To be implemented